-105 REAL ESTATE PRINCIPLES

-Introduction to real estate as a profession, process, product and measurement of its productivity.
-The student is responsible for readings and discussions relative to real estate and the American system.
+- 105 REAL ESTATE PRINCIPLES 2 credits Introduction to real estate as a profession, process, product and measurement of its productivity.
+The student is responsible for readings and discussions relative to real estate and the American system. - 185 REAL ESTATE LAW 2 credits Prerequisite: 2430:105.

-Prerequisite: 2430:105.
 Contents of contemporary real estate law.
-The student is responsible for readings covering units on estates, property rights, license laws, contracts, deeds, mortgages, civil rights and zoning.

-245 REAL ESTATE FINANCE
+The student is responsible for readings covering units on estates, property rights, license laws, contracts, deeds, mortgages, civil rights and zoning. - 245 REAL ESTATE FINANCE 2 credits Prerequisite: 2430:105, 185.

-Prerequisite: 2430:105, 1B5.
 Study of contents of contemporary real estate finance.
-Units on reading and discussion include mortgage instruments, financial institutions, mortgage market, governmental influence on finance and risk analysis and mortgage lending

-VALUATION OF RESIDENTIAL PROPERTY 255

-Prerequisite: 2430:105, 185.
+Units on reading and discussion include mortgage instruments, financial institutions, mortgage market, governmental influence on finance and risk analysis and mortgage lending. - 255 VALUATION OF RESIDENTIAL PROPERTY 2 credits Prerequisite: 2430:105, 185.
 Methods used to estimate value in residential property including cost of reproduction, market data and income approach.
-Student prepares an appraisal on a residential property.
+Student prepares an appraisal on a residential property

-COMPUTER INFORMATION SYSTEMS
+COMPUTER INFORMATION SYSTEMS 2440:

-101 FUNDAMENTAL COMPUTER CONCEPTS

-Bridge course designed to provide a general introduction to and general overview of fundamental computer concepts that will be necessary for subsequent computer-oriented courses.

-102 INTRODUCTION TO WINDOWS

-Bridge course includes instruction in Microsoft Windows operating system, as well as subdirectories, data transfer, and file management.

-103 SOFTWARE FUNDAMENTALS

-Bridge course is an introduction to various microcomputer software packages.
-Hands-on work provides the skills and knowledge to create work processing douments, spreadsheets, and databases.

-121 INTRODUCTION TO LOGIC/PROGRAMMING

-Prerequisite: Student must pass department placement test, must be admitted to program, or by permission from program director.
+- 101 FUNDAMENTAL COMPUTER CONCEPTS 1 credit Bridge course designed to provide a general introduction to and general overview of fundamental computer concepts that will be necessary for subsequent computer-oriented courses. - 102 INTRODUCTION TO WINDOWS 1 credit Bridge course includes instruction in Microsoft Windows operating system, as well as subdirectories, data transfer, and file management. - 103 SOFTWARE FUNDAMENTALS 2 credits Bridge course is an introduction to various microcomputer software packages.
+Hands-on work provides the skills and knowledge to create work processing douments, spreadsheets, and databases. - INTRODUCTION TO LOGIC/PROGRAMMING 121 3 credits Prerequisite: Student must pass department placement test, must be admitted to program, or by permission from program director.
 An Introduction to Business in the Global Environment problem solving using computer-based solutions.
 Topics include structured design, documentation, and modularity.
-Includes a component of hands-on programming.

-SPREADSHEET SOFTWARE 125

-Introduces the student to popular spreadsheet software.

-140 INTERNET TTOOLS

-Prerequisite: Student must pass department placement test, complete bridge courses, or gain permission from program director.
+Includes a component of hands-on programming. - 125 SPREADSHEET SOFTWARE 2 credits Emphasizes mastery of spreadsheet applications using Excel. - 140 INTERNET TOOLS 3 credits Prerequisite: Student must pass department placement test, complete bridge courses, or gain permission from program director.
 This course concentrates on using the Internet as a tool in business.
 Topics include electronic mail and browsing with an emphasis on internet document publishing.

-145 OPERATING SYSTEMS

-Prerequisite: Student must pass department placement test, complete bridge courses, or gain permission from program director.
+145 OPERATING SYSTEMS 3 credits Prerequisite: Student must pass department placement test, complete bridge courses, or gain permission from program director.
 Course explores vital functions that an operating system performs.
-Single user and user operating systems are studied from a functional and hands-on approach.
+Single user and multi-user operating systems are studied from a functional and hands-on approach.